 This section discusses the system dependencies of using autocall libraries.
-For general information, see the SAS Guide to Macro Processing.
+For general information, see the SAS Macro Language: Reference.

 An autocall library contains files that define SAS macros.
 SAS Institute supplies some autocall macros.
 To use the autocall facility, you must have the SAS system option MAUTOSOURCE set.
 When the SAS System is installed, the SASAUTOS system option is used in the SAS configuration file to tell the SAS System where to find the default macros supplied by the Institute.
-You can also define your own autocall macros and store them in an OS/2 directory.
+You can also define your own autocall macros and store them in a Windows directory.

-If you store autocall macros in an OS/2 directory, the file extension must be .SAS.
-Each macro file in the directory must contain a macro definition with a macro name that is the same as the filename.
+If you store autocall macros in a Windows directory, the file extension must be .SAS.
+Each macro file in the directory must contain a macro definition with a macro name the same as the filename.
 For example, a file named PRTDATA.SAS stored in a directory must define a macro named PRTDATA.